jellyfish-commuting/haversine/README.md

 # haversine
-Haversine formula to determine distance between 2 points
+Haversine formula to determine distance between 2 points in few lines of code
 Fomula applyed is issued from https://en.wikipedia.org/wiki/Haversine_formula